Mindset: The “Top-down” Component

 After experimenting with all kinds of molecules, I found that, like human connection, purpose is the best antidepressant (reducing suffering & making me happy) as well as stimulant (giving me loads of energy & motivation) available.

 Throughout most of my life, I had a sense of purpose and whenever I was lacking it, vitality enhancement, with a special focus on dopamine always seemed to increase my chances of finding it again.
-However, out of all of the things in this article, purpose is probably the hardest one to get.
+However, out of all of the things on this website, purpose is probably the hardest one to get.

 Here I want to specifically mention psychedelics, which helped some of my friends a great deal in this regard.
 Next to having helped with getting unstuck in the egocentricity loop (“I am the center of the universe”), a friend who was gripped by a sense of meaninglessness came out of one session feeling part of something larger than himself.
 The effect catalyzed an upward spiral.